granitrocky/Raytracing_Godot4/README.md

 # Raytracing using Compute Shaders!
-(Updated to Godot 4 beta 13)
+(Updated to Godot 4.3)

+This is a proof of concept project demonstrating a new Vulkan GPU command `RenderingDevice::check_status()` that returns `false` if the computation is still ongoing and `true` if the computation has completed.

 ## Relevant files